-Or the predictable punchline from Chris Rock, who filmed his most recent special partly in Johannesburg:
+Or the predictable punchline from Chris Rock, who filmed part of his most recent comedy special in Johannesburg:

-Finally, there’s the more edgy comedy of Wyatt Cenac.
-[Cenac, btw, is also a very good actor (ref: “Medicine for Melancholy”) and makes his living working for Jon Stewart]:
+There’s also the more edgy comedy of the younger Wyatt Cenac, who is also a very good actor (ref: “Medicine for Melancholy”) and makes his living working for Jon Stewart:

-And as an extra I could not leave out this clip of white American comedian, Robin Williams, channeling the atrocious “The Gods Must be Crazy” on Jay Leno (though there’s some strange genius in how Williams simultaneously undermines average Americans comprehension of “Africa”).
+And as an extra I could not leave out this clip of white American comedian, Robin Williams, channeling the atrocious “The Gods Must be Crazy” on Jay Leno.
+I am ambivalent about the clip as there’s some strange genius in how Williams–who worked with Pryor on Saturday Night Live–in the same breath undermines average Americans comprehension of “Africa”.